-The UK has spent 40 years transforming itself into a ‘services’-based economy – it exports more services than any other country outside of the USA.
-For example, the UK operates the world’s largest legal services industry outside of the USA.
+The UK has spent 40 years transforming itself into a ‘services’-based economy – it exports more services than any other country outside the USA.
+For example, the UK operates the world’s largest legal services industry outside the USA.
 Individuals and companies from all over the world use UK law and its judicial system for independent legal remedies and dispute resolution, underpinned by one of the strongest and most established rules of law in the world.
 This then often makes it a very attractive destination for both talent and capital.

 The UK has the ability to attract talent, given that it operates some of the most prestigious schools and universities in the world and has research and development centres of excellence.
-It is the largest educator of foreign students outside of the USA and currently hosts almost 100,000 Chinese students.
+It is the largest educator of foreign students outside the USA and currently hosts almost 100,000 Chinese students.

 The UK also has the ability to attract capital – it operates Europe’s largest and most sophisticated financial services centre, namely London; it has also continued to attract some of the highest levels of international foreign direct investment and has the lowest corporate tax rates in the G10.